grompe/BTWTweak/patcher/readme.txt

 - Added stump textures for non-oak wood types.

+- Changed pistons to melt down to 2 gold nuggets and 6 iron nuggets to be consistent with reduction in BTW.

 v0.9i

 - Restored the ability of Glass Block to contain piston packing.